nofcaz/arrays-practice-2/README.md

-# Extended Practice With Arrays
+# Extended Practice with Arrays

 This set of exercises helped me to become more comfortable with the following array functions: ```array.some()```, ```array.every()```, ```array.find()```, and ```array.slice()```.